skamens-fordham/cisc5595-assignment2-template/README.md

 * A way to print the ProcessTable to an iostream

 # Test your code
 The file `process_test.cpp` is included in the template directory.
 You should create a set of tests in this file that exercise all of the aspects of the classes you have implemented.
-Include faiure test cases as well.
+Include failure test cases as well.

 # load_table.cpp
 The file `load_table.cpp` is included in your starter files.
 This program will read a json input file that contains a set of process definitions, and then print the resulting process table using the method implemented in the ProcessTable class.
-Follow the detailed comments in this file to implement the program as directed.
+Follow the detailed comments in this file to implement the program as indicated.